dh60/clothing.deals/README.md

 python ssense.py
 ```

 -   **Important**: If a CAPTCHA is detected, a Chrome browser window will open.
-You must solve the CAPTCHA, then the script will automatically resume.
+You must solve the CAPTCHA, then press enter in the terminal to resume.

 #### Step 2: Run the server and view the app.